tpluscode/bafu_ubd/doc/ld-mapping.md

 # From Tabular to Linked Data using Data Cubes

-Within a [LINDAS use case with BAFU](https://github.com/lindas-uc/bafu_ubd) we converted various data sets to Linked Data.
+Within a [LINDAS use case with FOEN](https://github.com/lindas-uc/bafu_ubd) we converted various data sets from the Federal Office for the Environment FOEN to Linked Data.
 This document briefly describes what needs to be done for additional datasets.

-## Vocabulary
+## Introduction

+As of today most tabular data is made available on institution websites or in open data portals like CKAN.
+CKAN is a data management system aimed at data publishers wanting to make their data open and available.
+It provides tools to facilitate this publishing step and helps finding and using data.
+The data quality completely depends on the data provider.
+There is no additional work done on the data sets except adding some meta information.
+The data that gets pushed into the system is the data which is made available to the user.

+Tabular data is usually made available as CSV or Excel/OpenOffice Spreadsheet.
+App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
+With every update of the raw data the ETL process has to be triggered for every single application where it is used.
+If the format of the raw data changed, the process has to be adjusted and cannot be automated.
+With every new data source, maintenance complexity of these open data sets and its apps increases.

+In the case of FOEN this might not even be possible: Many datasets contain millions or even billions of records.
+Loading such datasets in its entirety requires special tooling and cannot be done with the average spreadsheet application or database system.
+In discussions with FOEN it became clear, that this is one of the big obstacles of the current approach.
+There is far more knowledge in these data sets available than what is visible and accessible to the open data developer or researcher.

+### Linked Data

+Within this prototype we tried another approach: Convert the tabular data to a standarized format, load it to an appropriate database and provide a web based tool, which facilitates consumption of this dataset and resembles a standard spreadsheet.
+Also make sure the data or a subset of it can be exported to CSV again.

+We setteled on the following standards:

+* RDF as data model
+* Data Cube Vocabulary for describing the tabular data in a re-useable way
+* Load it to a so called Triplestore database (provided by LINDAS)
+* Query it using SPARQL

+[RDF](http://www.w3.org/TR/rdf11-concepts/), [RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube/) and [SPARQL](https://www.w3.org/TR/sparql11-query/) are W3C standards and are implemented in a large variety of open source and commercial products.

+We will not cover the basics of RDF within this document, please refer to the [RDF Primer](https://www.w3.org/TR/rdf11-primer/) for a basic introduction to RDF and/or the [Linked Data on Speed](http://presentations.zazuko.com/LD-Speed/#2) presentation.
+We also provide a list of [recommended books](http://presentations.zazuko.com/LD-Speed/#46) about the topic and implementations of the RDF model in [various programming languages](http://presentations.zazuko.com/LD-Speed/#47).

+One of the basic concepts of RDF is that a information is identified as a URI, as shown in the RDF Primer.
+By making this URI available as a "link" on the Web, people can follow the relationships in the data and find related information easily.
+RDF is thus also often called Linked Data and extends the classical Web of document in a powerful way.

+### RDF Data Cube Vocabulary

 Within the Linked Data community [Data Cube Vocabulary](http://www.w3.org/TR/vocab-data-cube/) is the most used and most useful vocabulary for converting multi dimensional tabular data to Linked Data and RDF.
-This document does not go into details of Data Cube Vocabulary and it is recommended to read the full specification and its example first.
+We just provide a basic introduction to this vocabulary, it is recommended to read the full specification and its example first.
+Within this prototype we do not provide a fully validated implementation of the Data Cube vocabulary but focus on the most important aspects of it.

-## Data preparation
+#### Metadata

 In the current prototype all datasets are available as OpenOffice documents and CSV exports.
 The OpenOffice document provides the same data as the CSV plus additional metadata according to the [DCAT-AP Switzerland](https://dcat-ap-switzerland.readthedocs.org/en/latest/) profile.
 It also gives additional information about the structure of the data, key values and if an entry is mandatory or not.
+This is the base for the DCAT & [VoID](https://www.w3.org/TR/void/) file, which is currently maintained outside the FOEN Github repository with other [LINDAS metadata](https://github.com/zazuko/lindas-datasets/blob/gh-pages/input/void.ttl).

+This VoID file maps the metatata described in the OpenOffice file to its according RDF DCAT and VoID identifiers and should be pretty much self-explanatory.
+If you are unsure you might want to consult the W3C [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/) document, which was also used by the author of this document.

+## Conversion process

+### Data preparation

-The datasets were very well prepared by BAFU.
+The datasets were very well prepared by FOEN.
 All structural data is available as its own CSV file which makes it extremely simple to expose everything as RDF.
 After first tests it was decided to introduce one additional column to the structural data: A field name which still looks well after it is [URL encoded](https://en.wikipedia.org/wiki/Percent-encoding).
 This is optional but it makes generated HTTP URIs in the RDF data much more readable.
 This work was done by the data owner for each row in the CSV.

 Next to the structural data there is one base table.
 This table contains the "normalized" data according to the specification of the dataset.
 Each reference to another table is done using the field name mentioned above as key.
 This makes it very easy to reference the structural data and the generated URI for each measure looks human readable as well.

 In this prototype most of the data was curated in relational databases so generating these different exports could be done with views on the database structure.
 It would also be possible to directly access the database using [R2RML](https://www.w3.org/TR/r2rml/) but as this requires ODBC access to the database this was dismissed for the prototype for practical reasons.

-## Tooling
+### Tooling

 To convert CSV data to Linked Data we use the [RML](http://rml.io/) standard and tool chain provided by [iMinds Multimedia Lab](http://www.iminds.be/) of Ghent University.
 RML defines an RDF vocabulary to map non-RDF data to RDF, see its [specification](http://rml.io/spec.html).
 Currently RML is able to convert XML, JSON and CSV data to RDF.
 In this prototype only CSV sources were used.
 Again, it is recommended to read the full specification to understand the details of the mappings described in this document.